Spanish Virgin Islands: Geography

 The larger islands are Culebra and Vieques, with multiple associated smaller islands and islets.
-Other islands that are close to the shore of the main island of Puerto Rico include Icacos Island, Cayo Lobo, Cayo Diablo, Palomino Island, Palominito Island, Isla de Ramos, and Isla Pineiro.
+Other islands that are close to the shore of the main island of Puerto Rico include Icacos Cay, Cayo Lobo, Cayo Diablo, Palomino Island, Palominito Island, Isla de Ramos, and Isla Pineiro.
 Near Culebra is Cayo Luis Peña.

 Much of Vieques is part of the Vieques National Wildlife Refuge, formerly a U.S. Navy training facility.

 Culebra's offshore islet, known as Culebrita, is part of the Culebra National Wildlife Refuge.
 Culebra is characterized by an irregular topography resulting in an intricate coastline.
 The island is approximately 11 by 8 km.
 The coast is marked by cliffs, coral sand beaches, and mangroves.
 The highest elevation on the island is Mount Resaca, which is about 190 m.
 Its hydrography is based on lagoons (Laguna Flamenco, Laguna Zoní, Laguna de Cornelio, and Laguna de Molino, among others), bays (Ensenada Honda [including Ensenada del Coronel, Ensenada Fulladoza, Ensenada del Cementerio, Ensenada Dákity, Bahía Mosquito, and Ensenada Malena], Puerto Manglar, and Bahía de Tamarindo, among others), and small creeks.